OddCanons/mashups/orange_is_the_new_black_box/mashup_rules.md

 # Mutant: Elysium Rules to Modify or Ignore

 * **Age** is not used.
 No one keeps track of how old they are.
-* **Appearance** is not important, other than equipment worn or carried or treasonous mutations or biomechatronics.
+* **Appearance** is not important, other than equipment worn or carried or treasonous mutations or obvious biomechatronics.
 * **Big Dreams** are not used.
 * **Double Agents** are not used.
 Every character has one or more secret missions and a mutation.
 Everyone is a traitor looking for other traitors.
 * **Houses** are not used.
 Instead troubleshooters are members of service groups.